San Francisco Healthcare Security Ordinance

 - How do I use my ESR?

 The ESR made by USF is directed to one of three programs within the City Option: SF MRA, SF Covered MRA, or Healthy San Francisco.
-You will receive a SF City Option Program Finder Form to determine where your ESR and future ESR contributions should be directed.
+If you have been notified that that you have received a contribution, please complete the SF City Option Program Finder form to determine where your ESR and future ESR contributions should be directed.
 Please complete this form immediately and follow submission instructions.

 - How will I know if I have received an ESR for the quarter?